monirul-molla-cts/hello-angular-exp1/README.md

-# HalloAngular-Basic Components and Binding
+# HalloAngular-Basic Components and Data Binding

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.